cisco-open/flame/examples/medmnist/README.md

 ### Step 4: create datasets

-Thanks to NVFlare providing [the NonIID dataset generation script](https://github.com/NVIDIA/NVFlare/blob/main/examples/cifar10/pt/utils/prepare_data.py) proposed by [FedMA](https://github.com/IBM/FedMA).
-We used the script to split the PathMNIST dataset of MedMNIST into 10 non-overlapping portions in a Non-IID fashion.
+We use NVFlare's NonIID dataset generation script to split the PathMNIST dataset of MedMNIST into 10 non-overlapping portions in a Non-IID fashion.
 And for each individual dataset, we splitted it into training and validation set in a 8:2 ratio.
 The following is the data distribution of the training set of all clients:
 ![train_summary](images/train_summary.png)
 And the following is the data distribution of the validation set of all clients:
 ![val_summary](images/val_summary.png)

-As the heterogenous split of PathMNIST datasets are stored at Google Drive, it requires the user to generate a Google Drive API key and replace it with the `${Google Drive API Key}` in the URL.

 ```bash
 $ flamectl create dataset dataset1.json